-As with most planted aquariums, live plants bring in unwanted pest snails that quickly reproduce and overpopulate the system.
-While some hobbyists use manual removal or chemical intervention to keep populations down, others turn to a natural predator: the assassin snail.
+As with most planted aquariums, live plants from the pet store may bring in unwanted pest snails that quickly reproduce and overpopulate the system.
+While some hobbyists use manual removal or chemical intervention to keep a snail population down, others turn to a natural predator: the assassin snail.

 These small snails stay about an inch big at full size but have a big appetite for other snails and other meaty foods!